 Few apps can check the exact carbohydrate and sugar content of food before you consume it, like MyFitnessPal, MyNetDiary, and Carb Manager.

-Monitor your blood glucose levels regularly.
+Monitor your blood glucose levels regularly using the best blood sugar monitor.
 Eat a healthy and balanced diet, do regular exercise, and take the medications prescribed by your doctor on time will surely help to maintain normal blood sugar levels.